HannaLAguilar/Sudoku/README.md

 The project consists of three phases:

 * Process the image with opencv
-* Classify the numbers with a training model with Pytorch
+* Classify the digit with a trained model (Pytorch)
 * Solve the sudoku